GDPR Affect on Businesses

 In Article 1, Subsection 4, the GDPR reads as follows: “The processing of personal data should be designed to serve mankind.
 The right to the protection of personal data is not an absolute right; it must be considered in relation to its function in society and be balanced against other fundamental rights, in accordance with the principle of proportionality.
-This Regulation respects all fundamental rights and observes the freedoms and principles recognised in the Charter as enshrined in the Treaties, in particular the respect for private and family life, home and communications, the protection of personal data, freedom of thought, conscience and religion, freedom of expression and information, freedom to conduct a business, the right to an effective remedy and to a fair trial, and cultural, religious and linguistic diversity.”
+This Regulation respects all fundamental rights and observes the freedoms and principles recognized in the Charter as enshrined in the Treaties, in particular the respect for private and family life, home and communications, the protection of personal data, freedom of thought, conscience and religion, freedom of expression and information, freedom to conduct business, the right to an effective remedy and to a fair trial, and cultural, religious and linguistic diversity.”

-And it would seem that the theme of the GDPR places the emphasis on business to process data, and only maintain it under specific circumstances, be it compliancy, historical, or another vested interest as it relates to society.
+And it would seem that the theme of the GDPR places the emphasis on business to process data, and only maintain it under specific circumstances, be it compliance, historical, or another vested interest as it relates to society.
 But even those circumstances are not spelled out to the level that purging of data must be done.
 It’s safe to assume that was intentional, as the EU wants to have court rulings that decide whether data held by a business is lawful or not, based on the merits of the GDPR.

 This means that businesses will have to make specific, well-researched arguments if they are deciding to maintain data.
 We’ve talked about some relevant examples, financial documents for one, especially if that data is tied to an active customer, as an example where data would be expected to be maintained for a long period of time.
-If that customer no longer wants that business to maintain that data, they would likely need severe their business relationship.
+If that customer no longer wants that business to maintain that data, they would likely need to severe their business relationship.
 However, we know in the US that financial services providers are required to maintain certain documents for auditing purposes.

 It would seem the GDPR doesn’t necessarily outline this scenario, but it does provide several protections on the grounds of social, historical, and welfare concerns.
 On reading, the historical grounds seem to apply to the described scenario.

-These types of scenarios are going to have to be considered on a near daily basis as the GDPR becomes evolved.
+These types of scenarios are going to have to be considered on a near-daily basis as the GDPR becomes evolved.
 But likely the biggest question for businesses is multimedia content, particularly video.